|Road:||M1 between J25 and J26|

 Originally there would have been decorated and covered walkways from the entrance to the coach park.

 Mecca's architecture did not impress inspectors, who said such a rural location did not deserve such an unsympathetic design.
+The bright cladding around the forecourt was described as particularly distracting.
 Mecca Leisure also put in a bid to run Hilton Park services.

 Sir Owen Williams, who did much of the M1's design work, wanted the services to serve as a farm junction, but was told they couldn't.